Drogaps/scripts/README.md

 -
 The script is used for easy deletion of keys and custom configurations.
 The script also removes user data from the server config

+wgmaster.sh
+-
+In fact, this script combines the advantages of both wg-create scripts.sh and wg-delete-user.sh .
+And makes all settings and controls more simplified.
+The only thing in it is not possible to install several client configs in parallel.